Field-Induced Lifshitz Transition in the Magnetic Weyl Semimetal Candidate PrAlSi

-Next, we tried to locate these pockets in the BZ, following the guide of the theoretical calculations of band structure, Weyl nodes and Fermi surface of PrAlSi \cite{Yang2020} and our similar calculation results (see the SM).
+Next, we tried to locate these pockets in the BZ, and our similar calculation results (see the Supplementary Figure 11).
 The electronic structure also resembles that of NdAlSi \cite{gaudet2020}.
 Since the center of the BZ is not occupied, symmetry imposes four-fold degeneracy of each pocket.
-We propose the most possible positions of pockets in the BZ as shown in Fig. \ref{fig:scenario}(d).
-The pockets along $\Gamma-$S are large and cannot be easily modified, hence they are not shown in Fig.~\ref{fig:scenario}(d).
+According to the calculation, the schematic of the positions of pockets $F_1$, which are represented by orange spheres along the $\Gamma-$X direction of the BZ in Fig. \ref{fig:angle} (e).
+The pockets along $\Gamma-$S are large and cannot be easily modified, hence for clarity they are not shown here and the Fermi pockets are plotted in the Supplementary Figure 9.
 Instead, the bands along $\Gamma-$X are shallow and host Weyl points and they should be susceptible to magnetic field.
-Indeed, some Weyl signatures observed for the pocket $F_1$.
-All the field values extracted from the peak and valley positions of SdH fall on a line with an intercept of $\sim$-0.01 in the Landau fan diagram, indicating a non-trivial $\pi$ phase (see the Fig. S5(b)).
+The new $F_2$ and $F_3$ pockets appear after the disappearance of $F_1$.
+So it is a reasonable assumption that they locate on the $\Gamma-$X line as well where the pockets $F_1$ lie on, as shown in Fig. \ref{fig:angle} (f).
+Indeed, some Weyl signatures were observed for the pockets $F_1$.
+All the values extracted from the peak and valley positions of SdH oscillation fall on a line with an intercept of $\sim$-0.01 in the Landau fan diagram, indicating a non-trivial $\pi$ phase (see the Supplementary Figure 6(b)).
 Its cyclotron mass is very small and changes with magnetic field.
 Note that a normal parabolic band ($E=\frac{\hbar A_F}{2\pi m}$) would not change its cyclotron mass ($m_{CR}=\frac{\hbar^2}{2\pi}\frac{\partial A_F(E,k_{\parallel})}{\partial E}$)\cite{Singleton2001} as the Fermi energy changes.
-The new $F_2$ and $F_3$ pockets are on the $\Gamma-X$ line.
+The increasing of the effective mass may imply the increase of spin fluctuation of the pockets with LT transition, similar to the early report \cite{Aoki1993}, instead of the response from a normal parabolic band.
+In order to better understand the Weyl nature of the Fermi pockets, it is indispensable for confirming the Weyl points along the direction of $\Gamma-$X line of the BZ.
+As shown in Fig. \ref{fig:angle} (e), we obtained two pairs of Weyl points along the $\Gamma-$X line by band structure calculation of selected paths of the BZ and the details are listed in the table of Supplementary Figure 11.
+The results agree with the prior work on Weyl points and Fermi surface of PrAlSi \cite{yang2020PrAlSi}.